microsoft/mixed-reality-extension-sdk/design/app-to-app.md

 1. On connect (or on subsequent sharing message registration), MRE app sends a `SharingRegistration` json payload consisting of
     * `messageType` - `string` (as Described in [API Design](#API-Design))
 2. MRE Client sends a `SharingMessage` json payload, consiting of the following fields (as Described in [API Design](#API-Design))
+    * `messageId` - `string` (randomly generated guid)
     * `messageType` - `string`
     * `photoType` - `string`
     * `dataSize` - `number`
-    * `transmissionMethod` - `string`, presently set to the value "websocketbinary", but may be extended, for example, to support side channel for future message types, or alternative trasnport for existing message types.
+    * `transmissionMethod` - `string`, presently set to the value "websocketbinary", but may be extended, for example, to support alternative trasnport for existing message types such as json messages on the primary channel (for smaller payloads)
 3. MRE app invokes `SharingCallbacks.isMessageDesired` callback if present to determine whether the message is desired.
 If a `SharingCallback` is registered for the given `messageType` but no `isMessageDesired` is present, proceed as if the message IS desired.
 If no `SharingCallback` is registered for the given `messageType`, proceed as if the message is NOT desired.
 4. MRE app sends a `SharingMessageResponse` json payload, consiting of the following fields:
     * `result` - `boolean` true if the message is desired, false otherwise.
-5. If the message was desired, the MRE host should transmit the bytes of the image immediately following the `SharingMessageResponse` in binary format as per https://developer.mozilla.org/en-US/docs/Web/API/WebSocket/send
+5. If the message was desired, the MRE host should establish a [Binary Side Channel](#Binary-Side-Channel) and transmit the bytes of the image immediately following the `SharingMessageResponse` in binary format as per https://developer.mozilla.org/en-US/docs/Web/API/WebSocket/send
-    * TODO: `send(ArrayBuffer)` or `send(Blob)` ?
 6. MRE app invokes `SharingCallbacks.messageReceived` with a payload similar to that of step 2, with the additional binary data of the image on the payload.
 7. MRE app sends a `SharingMessageResponse` similar to step 4, indicating whether the message was successfully received by an appropriate handler

 Note that future sharing message types for content smaller than images may forgo steps 4 and 5 and elect to send their entire payload with the initial json sent in step 2.

+### Binary Side Channel
+Certain message types, such as images, are not suitable for transmission on the primary websocket.
+In these cases a websocket bound to an additional port (TODO: Pick port number) will accept connections to handle expected payloads.

+There is little back and forth on the binary side channel.
+After connecting:

+1. the client should send (as a string), the same json payload of the `SharingMessage` (in string format) followed by the corresponding binary payload (`send(ArrayBuffer)` or `send(Blob)`) totaling `dataSize` bytes.
+2. The app should then close the connection:
+    * if the `messageId` is unexpected (i.e., not previously accepted on the main websocket via the `isMessageDesired` mechansim described above) or undesired
+    * after receiving `dataSize` bytes.
+3. the MRE app should invoke the `SharingCallbacks.messageReceived` and send the `SharingMessageResponse` as described above, based on whether or not the message was successfully received.